robmarkcole/HASS-circuitpython-air-quality-sensor-node/README.md

 <img src="https://github.com/robmarkcole/HASS-circuitpython-air-quality-sensor-node/blob/master/images/vs_code.png" width="1000">
 </p>

-## ujson library
-This project requires the ujson module documented [here](https://circuitpython.readthedocs.io/en/3.x/docs/library/ujson.html?highlight=ujson), but I've not located on the web.
-Alternatively we can manually parse the dict to json using:

 ## MU
 If VS code is overkill for your application, [MU](https://codewith.mu/) is a user friendly QT5 GUI which allows programming with the circuitpython/micropython, just `pip install mu-editor` and run with `mu-editor`.
 It also allows [live plotting of data](https://codewith.mu/en/tutorials/1.0/plotter) just by printing a tuple of data.
 Github source [here](https://github.com/mu-editor/mu), and for further inspiration see https://madewith.mu/